 Do I need to take the TOEFL or IELTS?

-Although the Tobin College of Business does not have cut off scores for the TOEFL, admitted students who score lower than 100 will be required to sit for a St. John's University-sponsored English Language Proficiency (ELP) Test.
+Admitted students who score lower than 100 will be required to sit for a St. John's University-sponsored English Language Proficiency (ELP) Test.
 Admitted students who score 7.0 or below on the IELTS will also need to sit for the ELP test.
 The ELP test takes place prior to the start of each term.
 Depending on the results of the ELP test, some students may need to take English courses to improve on their general language and business communication skills.

 The TOEFL School Code is: